6 Things You Never Knew About the Lottery

 Jesus Played the Lottery

-Well, maybe Jesus himself didn’t play the lottery, but apparently God told Moses to use some kind of lottery to divide the land along the River Jordan.
+Well, maybe Jesus himself didn’t play the lottery, but God told Moses to use some lottery to divide the land along the River Jordan.
 If you’re not familiar with this little tidbit, look up the Book of Numbers (whoever wrote the Bible had a sense of humor, it seems).
 Lotteries also have been mentioned in other books: Joshua, Leviticus, and Proverbs.
 Who knew people were testing their luck even back in Biblical days?

 Is Spending Money to Win Money Smart?